-The Eq.~(\ref{nr}) ensures that the shadow of a nonrotating black hole (\ref{metric1}) is evidently a perfect circle and further Eq.~(\ref{nr}) reverts to $X^2+ Y^2=27M^2$ for the Schwarzschild black hole.
+The equation~(\ref{nr}) ensures that the shadow of a nonrotating black hole (\ref{metric1}) is perfectly circular and further, equation~(\ref{nr}) reverts to $X^2+ Y^2=27M^2$ for the Schwarzschild black hole.

-The shadow for the non-rotating case ($a=0$) and Kerr black hole ($\alpha=0$) is depicted in Fig.~\ref{shadow1}.
+The shadows for the non-rotating case ($a=0$) and Kerr black holes ($\alpha=0$) are depicted in Fig.~\ref{shadow1}.
 Whereas, a comparison of the hairy Kerr black hole shadows with that of the Kerr black hole is shown in Fig.~\ref{shadow}.
 The decrease in $l_0$ from the Kerr limit $l_0=l_k$, causes a decrease in the shadow size from that of the Kerr black hole (shown by the outermost solid circles in Fig.~\ref{shadow}).
-Alongside this, the parameter $\alpha$ is found to have a decremental effect on the size of the hairy Kerr black hole shadow size, as for fixed values of $a$ and $l_0$, the shadow size decreases with the increase in $\alpha$.
+Besides, the parameter $\alpha$ is found to have a decremental effect on the size of the hairy Kerr black hole shadow size, as for fixed values of $a$ and $l_0$, the shadow size decreases with the increase in $\alpha$.

-The presence of parameters $\alpha$ and $l_0$ has a profound influence on the approximate size and shape of the shadow (cf. Fig.~\ref{Rs_DeltaS}).
-The shadow radius $R_s$ of hairy Kerr black holes increases monotonically with $l_0$, but interestingly $\alpha$ has a decremental effect, and the shadow radius of hairy Kerr black holes are always smaller than that of the Kerr black hole (solid black curve in Fig.~\ref{Rs_DeltaS}), which is also evident from the shadow geometry shown in Fig.~\ref{shadow}.
-Contrastingly, the distortion parameter $\delta_s$ of hairy Kerr black holes decreases with $l_0$ but increases with $\alpha$, i.e., the shadows of hairy Kerr black holes are more distorted than the Kerr black hole (solid black curve in Fig.~\ref{Rs_DeltaS}), and this trend is again inferable from Fig.~\ref{shadow}.